Jewish Agency for Israel: Organization

+Bombing

+On March 11, 1948, a bomb planted in the courtyard of the building by Arab militants killed 13 and wounded many others.
+The Keren Hayesod wing was completely destroyed.
+Leib Yaffe, director-general of Keren Hayesod, was among those killed in the bombing.

 The building continues to serve as the headquarters of the Jewish Agency as of 2019.
 Another building "Kiriyat Moria" is located in southern-east Jerusalem, Armon Hanatziv, Ha-Askan 3.
 The organization also has satellite sites worldwide.